Nitin Khanna

-Nitin Khanna (born March 18, 1971) is an Indian-born entrepreneur settled in Portland, Oregon, United States.
+Nitin Khanna (born 18 March 1971) is an Indian-born entrepreneur settled in Portland, Oregon, United States.
 He is the chairman of MergerTech, an international mergers and acquisitions advisory firm.
 He is also the co-founder of Saber Corp., which is now acquired by EDS.

 Early life and education

-Khanna completed his early education at the Lawrence School, Sanawar, and obtained his bachelor's and master's in Industrial Engineering from Purdue University, Portland.
+Khanna completed his early education at the Lawrence School, Sanawar, and obtained his bachelor's and master's in Industrial Engineering from Purdue University.

 Career

 Khanna has been the CEO of MergerTech since its inception in 2009.
 He co-founded a tech organization named Saber Corp in 1998, which was a provider of state government solutions in US.
 He helped it grow to 1200 employees and over $120MM in revenue by 2007, when he sold it to EDS for $460MM.
 Khanna then took over the leadership of EDS' government business operation.

 Khanna has also worked with Oracle Corporation.
 In 2015, he started Cura Cannabis Solutions.
 He has invested $5 million in iSOS Inc., a productivity enhancement solutions software company.
 Khanna is a board member of Vendscreen, Freewire Broadband, TiE Oregon (non-profit) and the Classic Wines Auction (non-profit).